Biak: History

-Biak was first reported as sighted by Europeans by the Portuguese navigator Jorge de Menezes in 1526.
+Biak was first sighted by Europeans by the Portuguese navigator Jorge de Menezes in 1526.
 In his voyage from Malacca to Maluku via northern Borneo, Jorge de Menezes landed at Biak Islands, at the entrance of the Gulf, where he was forced to winter; the island is thenceforth called in Portuguese maps Ilha de Dom Jorge or Ilha onde invernou Dom Jorge, to become, finally, Ilha de S. Jorge.